NewalexOA/Fastapi-test-task/README.md

 ## Features
 - Async PostgreSQL with connection pooling
-- Concurrent transaction safety
+- Concurrent transaction safety with row-level locking
 - Automatic retry mechanism
-- Transaction monitoring
+- Transaction monitoring and logging
 - Database migrations with Liquibase
-- Comprehensive test coverage
+- Comprehensive test coverage with async testing
 - Decimal precision for financial operations
 - Input validation and error handling

 ## Technical Details
 - FastAPI framework for high performance
-- SQLAlchemy with async support
+- SQLAlchemy with async support and row-level locking
-- PgBouncer for connection pooling
+- PgBouncer for connection pooling in transaction mode
 - Pydantic for data validation
 - Liquibase for database versioning
 - PostgreSQL for ACID compliance
 - Docker for containerization
+- pytest-asyncio for async testing

 ## API Endpoints
 - `POST /api/v1/wallets/` - Create new wallet